 10. Top half yellow wall

 On the other hand, you might like to paint a yellow top half of your wall.
-Or if you have yellow walls and find they are just too much, think about adding white wainscoting to the bottom half of the walls rather than getting rid of the yellow altogether.
-And if you’re going for this much yellow on your walls, add in neutral tones to counter the boldness of the wall paint, like the creams blended into this bedroom.
+Or, maybe you have yellow walls and find they are just too much?
+In that case think about adding white wainscoting to the bottom half of the walls rather than getting rid of the yellow altogether.
+And if you’re going for yellow on your walls, add in neutral tones to counter the boldness of the wall paint.

 To make sure your painting lines remain straight, find a professional painter near you to give you a helping hand.

-This bedroom is another gently Boho styled one, relying on a mix of natural tones and materials to convey an earthy, grounded vibe.
-The block of mustard linen is balanced nicely by all the white and wood, with the space given charm through the little mid-century style bedside drawers and flourishing hanging plant.
+A gently Boho styled bedroom relies on a mix of natural tones and materials to convey an earthy, grounded vibe.
+A block of mustard linen nicely balances all the white and wood.
+The space can be given extra charm with a mid-century style bedside table and a flourishing hanging plant.

 12. Grey and yellow bedroom

 Grey and yellow is considered a timeless colour combination for interiors.
 Bold, bright yellow just contrast so perfectly with muted pastel greys.
 An elegant grey and yellow bedroom has a traditional, classic flavour, which you can amplify with antique lamps or a stack of vintage suitcases acting as a nightstand.
 With a dominant grey colour, your space could easily end up looking drab.
 But velvet mustard cushions and throws will add plenty of brightness and warmth.

 13. Mustard and pale blue-grey